eugbyte/Redux-Saga-DashBoard/README.md

 2. Redux Saga
 3. REST APIs using Axios and Firebase
 4. React Router
+5. Custom form validation

 ## Side note
 This is a work in progress.
-Will be looking to implement react-hook-form, and login authentication
+Will be implementing react-hook-form, and login authentication.